itpplasma/GORILLA/README.md

 ### MATLAB:  Step-by-step plotting tutorial
 * MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as a step-by-step tutorial for all plotting features of GORILL.

+## Contributing

+### Contact
+If you have questions regarding any aspect of the software then please get in touch with the main developer Michael Eder via email - <eder@tugraz.at>.
+Alternatively you can create an issue on the Issue Tracker.

+### Bugs
+There may be bugs.
+If you think you've caught one, please report it on the Issue Tracker.
+This is also the place to propose new ideas for features or ask questions about the design of GORILLA.

+### Code contributions
+We welcome help in improving and extending GORILLA.
+This is managed through Github pull requests; for external contributions we prefer the "fork and pull" workflow while core developers use branches in the main repository:

+1. First open an Issue to discuss the proposed contribution.
+2. Make your own project fork and implement the changes there.
+3. Open a pull request to merge the changes into the main project.
+A more detailed discussion can take place there before the changes are accepted.

+## Authors and affiliations

+### Authors:

+* Michael Eder^1
+* Christopher G. Albert^(1,2)
+* Lukas M. P. Bauer^(1)
+* Sergei V. Kasilov^(1,3)
+* Winfried Kernbichler^(1)
+* Markus Meisterhofer^(1)

+### Affilliations:
+1. Fusion@OEAW, Institut für Theoretische Physik - Computational Physics,
+Technische Universität Graz, Petersgasse 16, 8010 Graz, Austria

+2. Max-Planck-Institut für Plasmaphysik,
+Boltzmannstr.
+2, 85748 Garching, Germany

+3. Institute of Plasma Physics, National Science Center, “Kharkov Institute of Physics and Technology”, Akademicheskaya str.
+1, 61108 Kharkov, Ukraine

 ## Acknowledgments